learn-co-curriculum/swift-LocationTrivia-Objects/README.md

  10. Write a method called `topTrivia` that returns the trivia item with the most likes.Assume this method will always return something, even if there are no trivia items for a location. (i.e. a placeholder trivia with placeholder content and zero likes.)

- ##Hints

-There are some global functions in swift that may be helpful to creating these classes.
-These are:

-* `advance()`
-* `countElements()`

-Additionally, strings work differently in Swift than they do in Objective-C. Consider doing some reading so you understand how they are constructed.
 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/swift-LocationTrivia-Objects' title='Location Trivia Objects'>Location Trivia Objects</a> on Learn.co and start learning to code for free.</p>